-The Company regards the health and safety of its employees as an important issue essential for sustained growth, and we are working actively to maintain and promote employee health while striving for a workplace environment where employees can work energetically in accordance with their respective lifestyles.
+The Company regards the health and safety of its employees as an important management issue that is essential for diverse members of the workforce to realize their full potential, to continue to improve the Company's competitiveness and to achieve sustained growth.
+We are working actively to maintain and promote employee health while striving to establish a workplace environment where employees can work energetically in accordance with their respective lifestyles.